disarm-platform/dhis2-integration/2020-disarm-api/README.md

+## Getting DHIS2 running

+What worked for us: use the Docker instances, with the `docker-compose.yml`.

+See [Running DHIS2 locally](#Running-DHIS2-locally) for our notes on running a local DHIS2-Live instance.

 ## Configure DHIS2 instance

 1. Navigate to system settings and set analytics cache to zero. **MOST IMPORTANT BEFORE ANYTHING ELSE!!**